Special Purpose Individual Weapon: Project SALVO

 Since the Army was by this time only interested in fully automatic weapons, Barr suggested that they build a multiple barrel prototype in order to quickly test the concept.
 Various multiple barrel rifles entered the project.
 The resulting "burst simulators" were tested in 1961, and the general conclusion was that the light weight of the flechette meant that it could be fired at extremely high rates of fire, the baseline being 2300 rpm, from a weapon of only 3.5 lb, fully loaded with 60 rounds.
 Accordingly, the Army became extremely interested in the weapon.
 The conclusion of Project SALVO was to adopt the Armalite AR-15, which became the M16 rifle.

 Project NIBLICK

 Meanwhile, the Army's Operations Research Office, ORO, had been working on Project NIBLICK, follow-on to SALVO to develop a modern grenade launcher.
 Interested in the original shotgun-type shells, they recommended development of a dedicated flechette-firing weapon combined with a grenade launcher, the SPIW.
 The final requirements resulted in an over-under weapon, firing flechettes from one barrel, and grenades from the other.
 It was to weigh under 10 lb fully loaded with three grenades and 60 flechettes.

 Four companies responded to the contract tender: AAI, Springfield Armory, Winchester Arms and Harrington & Richardson.
-AAI continued with the original 5.6×53mm XM110 rounds, while Springfield and Winchester used a new 5.6×44mm XM144 cartridge.
+AAI continued with the original 5.6×53mm XM110 rounds (or sized in 0.22 by 2.09 inches, while Springfield and Winchester used a new 5.6×44mm (0.22 by 1.73 inches) XM144 cartridge.
 The H&R design loaded the dart from the XM144 into their own cartridge design.